gamozolabs/gamozolabs.github.io/_posts/2019-10-07-vectorized_emulation_condbranch.markdown

 On the Knights Landing Xeon Phi (the CPU I develop vectorized emulation for), there is a huge bottleneck on the front-end and instruction decode.
 This means that loading a constant into a vector register by loading it into a GPR `mov`, then moving it into the lowest-order lane of a vector `vmovq`, and then broadcasting it `vpbroadcastq`, is actually a lot more expensive than just loading that value from memory.

 To enable this, we need a database which just holds constants.
-During the JIT, constants are allocated from this table (just by appending to the end and deduped).
+During the JIT, constants are allocated from this table (just appending to a list, while deduping shared constants).
 This table is then pointed to by `r11` during JIT.
 During the JIT we can load a constant into all active lanes of a VM by doing a single `vpbroadcastq zmm, kmask, qword [r11+OFFSET]` instruction.

 While this might not be ideal for normal Xeon processors, this is actually something that I have benchmarked, and on the Xeon Phi, it's much faster to use the constant storage database.